 Personality Disorder, and others.

-are not considered disorders by the American Psychiatric
+which are not considered disorders by the American

-home for the first time, reaching adulthood, reaching middle
+leaving home for the first time, reaching adulthood, reaching

 Services Christian offers include:

-job and school stress, gender issues, anger management, family
+transitions, job and school stress, gender issues, anger

-skills and abilities, sometimes remedial and sometimes advanced.
+of new skills and abilities, sometimes remedial and